sudharsanbaskaran09-eng/aws-solutions-architect-projects/project-09-CI-CD-Pipeline/README.md

 This project demonstrates how to build a simple CI/CD pipeline on AWS using CodePipeline.

-Whenever code is pushed to GitHub, it is automatically deployed to an S3 static website without any manual steps.
+ver code is pushed to GitHub, it is automatically deployed to an S3 static website without any manual steps.

 ---